3rdHand-project/PosturalFeedbackInterface/README.md

 ## Usage

 This application requires Unity 5.5.1 to run.
-It can be compiled as windows executable or an android application.
+It can be compiled as a Windows or Linux executable or an android application.
 At the moment, it cannot be compiled as a WebGL application as UDP socket are unavailable for Unity WebGL projects.
 When launched, it waits for messages sent as UDP byte array on the port **5005**.
 The default port can be changed in the file [UDPManager.cs](Assets/Scripts/UDPManager.cs)